adlrkbln/MoodApp/README.md

 ## Features

+- **Calendar Integration**: View a calendar of upcoming deadlines.
+- **Studen Profile View**: View student's profile, enrolled courses and manage notifications.
+- **Grade Calculator**: Calculate required grade for final to maintain scholarship.
+- **Task Setting**: Add additional tasks and set deadlines.
+- **Grades View**: View grades for all assignments.
 - **Deadline Notifications**: Receive reminders for upcoming assignments and quizzes.
-- **Calendar Integration**: View a calendar of upcoming deadlines.
-- **Group Task Management**: Assign and track tasks for group projects (prototype-only).

 > **Note**: This project is a prototype, and no real Moodle API or data integration has been used.
 All content is generated to simulate the intended functionality.